CostaBru/BBSort/README.md

 # The key idea

-Let's consider that rescaling, log operation and number rounding operations take O(1).
-Having that the algorith below needs O(3N) time to sort any number array.
+Let's consider that rescaling, math log and rounding operations take O(1).
+Having that the algorithm below needs O(3N) time to sort any number array.

 # Algorithm